JDevlieghere/InTeXration/docs/user_manual.md

 ```

 The name of the section indicates the name of the `.tex`-file you want to
 compile.
 We'll call this the *document name* from now on.
+There are 3 optional keys:

+- **dir**: The directory in which the document is located.
+- **idx**: The name of the index file.
+- **bib**: The name of the BibTex file.

-The `dir`, `idx` and
-`bib` key are both optional.
-If absent, InTeXration assumes that the document is located in the root of your repository and that the index an bibtex file have the same name as the document.
+The `dir`, `idx` and `bib` key are all optional.
+If absent, InTeXration assumes that the document is located in the root of your repository and that the index an BibTex file have the same name as the document.
 Please note that no extensions are used.

 For each file that needs to be compiled, add an entry to this file.